 You don't have to be subtle about your focal point if the scene is either busy or unbalanced.
 If you think of your iPhone's screen as a blank canvas, you'll know that every image needs a frame.

-This tip is also in line with the diagonal principle in that you'll be using objects in the foreground to frame objects in the middle ground, and then using objects in the middle ground to frame objects in the background.
+This iPhone landscape photography tip is also in line with the diagonal principle in that you'll be using objects in the foreground to frame objects in the middle ground, and then using objects in the middle ground to frame objects in the background.
 Each and every object in your scene needs to have a healthy interaction with the next.

 Framing your main object automatically provides viewers with some level of context so that they have an understanding of where you were and what you were doing.
 This technique isn't subtle at all, but it's definitely effective!

-With these tips and some imagination, you'll be on your way to becoming a self-certified professional iPhone photographer.
+With these tips and some imagination, you'll be on your way to becoming a self-certified professional iPhone landscape photographer.